segmentio/cwlogs/README.md

 $ go install github.com/segmentio/cwlogs/cmd
 ```

-Once https://github.com/spf13/cobra/pull/284 is merged, we will be able to install with just a single `go get`.

 ## Authenticating

 Using `cwlogs` requires you to be running in an environment with an authenticated AWS user which has read access to your logs.
 The easiest way to do so is by using `aws-vault`, like: